 Ben Lomond in the background is one of the main offenders and is Scotland's southernmost Munro, a Scottish mountain of 3,000 foot and rising.
 This one still sports snow in May and there are 282 Munros with obsessive outdoor types trying to bag the lot.

-Boredom kicked in on Lomond's interminable ascent and the current combined tally is stalled on 7½.
-Just another 274½ to go, then?
+Boredom kicked in on Lomond's interminable ascent and the current combined tally is stalled on seven and a half.
+Just another 274 and a half to go, then?

 I didn't quite make it to the top of